topsuplove1122/noogle-magisk/README.md

 6. Check signature spoofing support at the top
     - If your ROM doesn't support signature spoofing, you must add it: [check troubleshooting](#signatures-are-not-correct)

+> [!WARNING]
+> Installing Play Integrity Fix module will cause microG to crash.
+> This issue is yet to be resolved.

 ## Build

 0. Use Linux, Mac or WSL on Windows